 'Description / Job' in the bottom left hand corner is for you to enter a brief description of the invoice.
 This description is often displayed when invoices are listed, and so the more meaningful it is, the better.
-But you are limited to 20 characters, and not all of these may be displayed if space is at a premium.
+But you are limited to 20 characters, and not all of these may be displayed in various parts of the system if space is at a premium.

 'Tax Date' is the same as the invoice date, as far as this system is concerned.
 That's also true in most countries, although not all.
+It will always default to the current date, although this behaviour can be changed: Setup \rightarrow A/c Receivable \rightarrow Defaults and Variables, click on the 'Miscellaneous' tab.